defragmentator/mitmsqlproxy/README.md

 ```
 # Inspirations and similar tools

-* metasploit auxiliary/server/capture/mssql - for newer clients it needs to be updated like this:
+* metasploit auxiliary/server/capture/mssql - despite the visible option *SSL,SSLCert* it does not support encryption.
+It supports NTLM, but it is useful only when client is executed on the same machine as server.
+For newer clients it needs to be updated like this:
  ```
   def mssql_send_prelogin_response(c, info)
     data = [